TomaszSpolnik/Project01/README.md

 You can also check the screenshots to see functionality of this software.

 Requires Java installed on the computer.
-Start program by running GUI.jar file.
+Start program by running Spendings.jar file.